Openpoint/Pasture.js/README.md

 - $npm install
 - $node ./pasture.js

-You will have an instance of [The pasture homepage](http://pasture.openpoint.ie) running at your specified URL and port.
+You will have an instance of [the pasture homepage](http://pasture.openpoint.ie) running at your specified URL and port.
 You can adjust the index.html in the project root to your needs.
 Static resources are in the 'public' directory.

 All module development is done in the '_projectroot_/pasture/user' directory.
 There you will see a readme and the 'template' directory.
-'Template' is the module that this website is running.
+'Template' is the module that [the pasture homepage](http://pasture.openpoint.ie) runs.
 Copy it, rename it to 'your_module_name' and announce it in 'settings.js'.

 A module has at minimum 3 files: